sponsorCoinAdmin/sponsorCoinProd/README.md

 Requirements to Delete Account
 1. Require Account to have No Sponsors, account.agentRecKeys must be zero (0).
 2. Require Account to have No Agents, account.agentAccountKeys must be zero (0).
-3. Optional, Require Account to have No Patreons account.accountPatreonKeys must be zero (0).
+3. Optional, Require Account to have No Patreons account.patreonAccountKeys must be zero (0).
-4. Optional, Require Account to have No account.accountParentSponsorKeys must be zero (0).
+4. Optional, Require Account to have No account.parentSponsorAccountKeys must be zero (0).